About this guide

 Spring clean indoors

-Spring is the traditional time to freshen up inside your home.
 Changing how you clean your home can save you money and reduce unwanted impacts on your home and health.

 Here a few ideas to help get your spring clean rolling.

-It might sound old fashioned, but making your own non-toxic cleaning products can be an effective way to clean your home that is better for your health as well as the environment.
+Making your own non-toxic cleaning products can be an effective way to clean your home that is better for your health as well as the environment.
 Some conventional cleaning products may contain toxic or hazardous ingredients that should only be used when wearing protective gear and are best kept away from children and pets.

 You may already have some of the key ingredients for cheap and effective products in your kitchen.
 Things like bicarbonate of soda, white vinegar, lemon, salt and borax can be used as surface cleaners (including in place of heavier duty products such as oven cleaner).
 Just be careful with lemons and vinegar (and other acidic cleansers) on tile grout as it will eat it away.
 When making your own, don't forget to clearly label the bottles with their ingredients.
 While the ingredients are common household items, not all of them are meant for consumption, so keep them away from kids and pets.